I spent my early childhood in Wisconsin and another four years when my husband's job took him there. It is a beautiful and scenic state!

 Written on back of the postcard shown above is the following:

 "Displayed in these domes are varieties of living trees, shrubs, cacti, and flowering plants from all continents.
 Mitchell Park Horticultural Conservatory Milwaukee, Wisconsin

 A MAJOR UNIT OF THE MILWAUKEE COUNTY PARK SYSTEM"

 Hours and Admission

-The normal hours of operation are from 9 AM to 5 PM, Monday to Friday and 9 AM to 4 PM Saturdays and Sundays.
+The hours of operation are from 9 AM to 5 PM, Wednesday to Friday, and 9 AM to 4 PM Saturdays, Sundays, and Holidays.
 The hours are extended beginning October 1st and help to accommodate more visitors throughout the holiday season.

 The Domes are also opened from 6:30 to 8:30 PM on Tuesdays and Thursdays for a variety of live musical entertainment from October to November and January to March.
 The same ticket prices apply.